SourceNotify/macOS-App/Terms-of-use.md

 ## 1. THE APPLICATION

-Source Notify (hereinafter: Application) is a piece of software created to Manage pull requests from Github, Gitlab and Bitbucket - and customized for Apple mobile devices.
+Source Notify (hereinafter: Application) is a piece of software created to Manage pull requests from Github, Gitlab and Bitbucket - and customized for Apple devices.
 It is used to Checking Pull Requests status.

 ## 2. SCOPE OF LICENSE